back to directory

 Step-by-Step Solution

-This NEET general practice question is part of the TopperSquare free question bank.
-TopperSquare offers 15,000+ chapter-wise NEET MCQs across Physics, Chemistry, and Biology with detailed step-by-step explanations, full mock tests, NEET PYQs (2010–2024), and an AI-powered performance analytics dashboard.
-Browse all NEET practice questions →
+This neet general practice question is part of the TopperSquare free question bank.
+TopperSquare offers 15,000+ chapter-wise NEET MCQs across Physics, Chemistry, and Biology with detailed step-by-step explanations, full mock tests, NEET PYQs (2010–2024), and an AI-powered performance analytics dashboard. browse all neet practice questions → · practice general sets →